Mobile games in the Resident Evil series: Resident Evil: Degeneration

 Resident Evil: Degeneration is the first Resident Evil game to be released based on supplementary material and the first game on Nokia N Gage 2.0 system and iPhone platform.
 Resident Evil: Degeneration is based on the CGI film of the same name, and incorporates many aspects seen from the film.

 With the same 3D engine used in Resident Evil 4 Mobile Edition, the Nokia version of Degeneration plays very much like an extension of the same formula, set in Harvardville Airport.
 The game boasts the best looking graphics for any Resident Evil cellphone game with a fully 3D environment for Leon S. Kennedy to explore.'The iPhone version of the game is divided into 10 small chapters, with Leon completing simple objectives whilst battling the undead.
 As opposed to the CGI film, much more time is spent in the airport with the ultimate goal being to prevent infected planes from taking to the air on their auto-pilot systems.
 Degeneration was a major project and one of the flagship triple A titles for the relaunched N-Gage platform.

 Resident Evil Assault The Nightmare

 Resident Evil Assault The Nightmare is a cell phone game developed by LivingMobile with a graphical look reminiscent of anime in a first person action shooter.
-Assault the Nightmare runs as a first person shooter, with players using the arrow keys on their phone to aim the gun in front of them at the oncoming hoards of undead.
+Assault the Nightmare runs as a first person shooter, with players using the arrow keys on their phone to aim the gun in front of them at the oncoming hordes of undead.
 The graphical design is an anime style.
 Zombies look very cartoony with thick black outlines, and the civilians resemble anime characters.
 An emergency at a castle outside a city horrible things are happening and the player is requested to go there.